The most anticipated technology trends of 2019

-While new luxury designs and waterproof/dustproof functionality (yes, even Hermes now has an Apple Watch) are bringing new customers in, trends show that it’s increased interest in digital health which is the fastest growing point of entry and primary catalyst for the increase in sales.
+While new luxury designs and waterproof/dustproof functionality (yes, even Hermes now has an Apple Watch) are bringing new customers in, trends show that it’s increased interest in digital health which is the fastest growing point of entry and the primary catalyst for the increase in sales.

 The latest smartwatches, boasting the most precise health features, can easily measure heart rate, step count, calories burned and even detect a fall.

-While we can’t ignore the sceptics (some doctors question the legitimate benefits of these exercise gadgets), tech-savvy consumers who are increasingly health conscious will continue to make smartwatches a big trend to watch in 2019.
+While we can’t ignore the sceptics (some doctors question the legitimate benefits of these exercise gadgets), tech-savvy consumers who are increasingly health-conscious will continue to make smartwatches a big trend to watch in 2019.

 Google, Uber, Tesla and many other companies are throwing money at the world of autonomously driving vehicles at a faster rate, as the competition to make this technology widely available to consumers begins to heat up.

 Many theorise that the first to crack the code on this, creating the safest, most dependable self-driving car, will potentially open up unfathomable market share.

 For now, most self-driving cars are still in test-pilot mode, which comes with a required passenger ready to take the wheel of the self-driving car if it fails to brake properly or makes a mistake.

 Still, considering the size of the auto industry as a whole, the potential of this technology in the future is perhaps the most dramatic and earth-shattering trend to watch in the coming months and years.

 Other important areas to keep an eye on including the world of artificial intelligence computing, with companies like Nvidia and Intel creating rapid strides toward a new world of automated intelligence.